lunarphp/lunar/docs/src/getcandy/orders.md

 ],
 ```

 Now when you update an order's status in the hub, you will have these mailers available if the new status is `awaiting-payment`.
-You can then choose the email addresses which should be sent out and also add an additional email address if required.
+You can then choose the email addresses which the email should be sent to and also add an additional email address if required.

 Once updated, GetCandy will keep a render of the email sent out in the activity log so you have a clear history of what's been sent out.